c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.12
+- Added the option to "unlock" the Max Level-option to let you patch your max level up to 255, in case there ever will be someone planning on fixing the loading/saving crashes/missing loot (drops, ammo, vendors etc) when patching beyond 92+OP8.
+To unlock it, simply right-click it and choose to "Unlock".
+  Use at your own risk, I won't fix/attempt to fix these crash issues.

 ## v1.11
 - Fixed an issue with the TPS-Patch to use the console (when the Tool offers you to patch the game if it hasn't yet.
 Choosing it manually, worked fine)